-When a community becomes a Certified Local Government (CLG), they become active in the Federal Historic Preservation Program and agree to follow required Federal and State requirements.
+When a community becomes a Certified Local Government (CLG), it becomes active in the Federal Historic Preservation Program and agrees to follow required Federal and State requirements.
 CLG status gives governments access to funding, technical assistance, and other preservation resources.